 The Trustees devolve the responsibility of the day to day running of the college to the Headteacher and Senior Leadership Team.
-Their activities and decisions are overseen by Trustee committees which usually meet at least four times a year or additionally when deemed appropriate.
+Their activities and actions are overseen either by the Trustee Board, a Trustee Committee or a Trustee working party.
+The Trustee Board currently meets six times a year and committees a minimum of four times a year and additionally when deemed appropriate.